• Skip to main content

 Guardian Braces Coverage

-Lingual braces and clear braces are also often covered by orthodontic benefits since they’re used to treat the same kinds of conditions.
+Lingual braces and ceramic braces are also often covered by orthodontic benefits since they’re used to treat the same kinds of conditions.
 Six Month Smiles, however, usually treats milder, cosmetic cases, so they might not be covered.
 You’ll need to check with Guardian to find out.

 Remember that you’ll need to get treatment from a dentist or orthodontist in Guardian’s network to receive the full amount for your coverage.